matthewcannon/vehiclehire/README.md

 vehiclehire
 ===========
-an mvc 4 application which emphasises: -
+an mvc 4 application to explore: -
  * domain-driven design
  * cqrs
+ * specification by example